dolfly/nmdb/doc/design.rst

 =================

-The server communicates with its clients using messages, which can be delivered through TIPC_ or TCP.
+The server communicates with its clients using messages, which can be delivered through TIPC_, TCP or UDP.
 Messages are limited by design to 64k so they stay inside within TIPC_'s limits.

 TIPC_ is completely connectionless, and uses the reliable datagram layer provided by TIPC_.
 The network protocol is specified in another document, and